domm/CtrlO-Crypt-XkcdPassword/README.md

 # THANKS

-Thanks to [CTRL-O](http://www.ctrlo.com/) for funding the development of this module.
+Thanks to [Ctrl O](http://www.ctrlo.com/) for funding the development of this module.

 # AUTHOR